craftcms/commerce-paypal/README.md

 To add a PayPal payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to either “PayPal Pro”, “PayPal REST” or “PayPal Express”.

+> **Tip:**
+> PayPal Express API Username, API Password, and API Signature settings can now be set to environment variables.
+> PayPal Pro API Username, API Password, and API Signature settings can now be set to environment variables.
-> **Tip:** Most PayPal gateway settings can be set to environment variables.
-See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.
+> PayPal REST Client ID and Secret settings can now be set to environment variables.
+> See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.

 ### Finding your PayPal Express Credentials